 At the embassy or consulate, the Consular Officer decides whether to grant the exchange visitor a J-1 visa stamp to enter the United States.

-As of April 2013, the I-94 will be put into an electronic format and will utilize visitors' travel documents and other information to update arrival and departure records.
+It utilizes visitors' travel documents and other information to update arrival and departure records.